 - Assist American business to grow through lawful international trade and commerce.

-- Challenge Gaining End-To-End Supply Chain Visibility.
-In particular, CBP seeks cargo visibility for the country of origin and manufacturer of origin.
+- Gaining End-To-End Supply Chain Visibility.
+In particular, CBP seeks cargo visibility from the country of origin and manufacturer of origin.
 This is to enhance security, enforce trade laws, apply anti-dumping and countervailing duties, protect consumers, and ensure supply chain integrity.

-CBP is working on several initiatives to promote global interoperability to enable different software systems to work with each other.
-For these current interoperability initiatives, CBP is working with the Department of Homeland Security’s Science and Technology Directorate under the Silicon Valley Innovation Program.
+CBP’s current interoperability initiatives also includes working with the Department of Homeland Security’s Science and Technology Directorate under the Silicon Valley Innovation Program.
 Their recent tests focused on pipeline oil and steel supply chains.
 The goal of these tests was to remove the need for paper, thus, allowing for the real-time exchange of data.
+For more on what CBP is doing to advance data Interoperability, visit their Business Transformation and Innovation Division’s (BTID) web page.

 c.
 FMC: Facilitating Better Data Interoperability To Improve Maritime Commerce.